freddolino-lab/ShapeME/README.md

 and scores.

-Then, when running `ShapeME.py`, set `--continuous <n>` at the command line, where `<n>` must be replaced with the number of binds to quantize the continuous scores into.
+Then, when running `ShapeME.py`, set `--continuous <n>` at the command line, where `<n>` must be replaced with the number of equally populated bins to quantize the continuous scores into.

 # Running ShapeME

-ShapeME can be run to detect only shape motifs, only sequence motifs (in this case ShapeME is basically a wrapper for STREME with extra motif pruning steps to avoid reporting motifs with overlapping information), or to incorporate shape and sequence motifs into a single model.
+ShapeME can be run to detect only shape motifs, only sequence motifs (in this case ShapeME is basically a wrapper for [`STREME`](https://meme-suite.org/meme/doc/streme.html) with extra motif pruning steps to avoid reporting motifs with overlapping information), or to incorporate shape and sequence motifs into a single model.

 We distribute ShapeME as a singularity container, which can be run on any computer with a Linux environment that has singularity installed.